crypto-org-chain/chain-docs/docs/getting-started/local-devnet.md

 This configuration will give us a 2 validators devnet with the chain-id `chainmaind`; 4 accounts under the name of `community`, `ecosystem` `reserve` and `launch` with some allocated funds at the genesis.

-You can also specify some of the network parameters in the genesis file of your devnet under `genesis:` for different testing purpose.
+You can also specify some network parameters in the genesis file of your devnet under `genesis:` for different testing purpose.
 As in the above example, we have specified the `unbonding_time` to be `10` seconds.

 ## Start the devnet